matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 }
 ```

-`running_since` is the timestamp (as unix time in milliseconds) when the delayed event was scheduled or last restarted.
-So, unless the delayed event is updated beforehand, the event will be sent after `running_since` + `delay`.
+Unless the delayed event is updated beforehand, the event will be sent after `running_since` + `delay`.

 This can be used by clients to display events that have been scheduled to be sent in the future.